Nisarg221B/Notes/Technical Learning Notes/Google Data-analytics course/Analyse phase/Introduction-Analysis.md

 ## Organising the data

-**Sorting** and **filtering** are two ways you can keep things organized when you format and adjust data to work with it.
+**Sorting** and **filtering** are two ways you can keep things organised when you format and adjust data to work with it.
 For example, a filter can help you find errors or outliers so you can fix or flag them before your analysis.